jbush001/NyuziProcessor/README.md

         make program

-3. Press key 0 on the lower right hand of the board to reset the processor
+4. Press key 0 on the lower right hand of the board to reset the processor
-4. Load program into memory and execute it using the runit script as below.
+5. Load program into memory and execute it using the runit script as below.

         cd ../../../tests/fpga/blinky
         ./runit.sh

-Programs can be reloaded by repeating steps 3 & 4.
+Programs can be reloaded by repeating steps 4 & 5

-On some distributions of Linux, Quartus has trouble talking to USB if not run as root.
-This can be remedied as follows: Create a file /etc/udev/rules.d/99-custom.rules and add the following line (this allows using USB blaster tools without having to be root)
+On some distributions of Linux, the Altera tools have trouble talking to USB if not run as root.
+This can be remedied by creating a file /etc/udev/rules.d/99-custom.rules and adding the following line:

     ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"